You can have a healthy pregnancy with Type 1 diabetes, but managing your diabetes might be harder.

-It's best if your HbA1c level is less than 48mmol/mol before you get pregnant.
-If you cannot get your level below 48mmol/ try to get it as close as possible.
+It's recommended your HbA1c level is less than 48mmol/mol before you get pregnant.
+If you cannot get your level below this, then try to get it as close as possible.
 Every improvement reduces the risk of complications for you and your baby.

 If your HbA1c is above 86mmol/mol, it is advised not to try for a baby.
 Your care team will help you to reduce it.

 If you have Type 1 diabetes, you should be given testing strips and a monitor to test your blood ketone levels.
 This is to check for diabetic ketoacidosis.
-You should use these if your blood glucose levels are high, or if you are vomiting or have diarrhoea.
+Use these if your blood glucose levels are high, or if you are vomiting or have diarrhoea.